katerasrael/gretacierge/README.md

 Background
 ----------
-The [Catcierge][catcierge] project came about to solve the problem of our cat having the nasty habit of delivering "gifts" through our cat door in the form of dead, or partly dead / fully alive rodents or birds.
+The [catcierge][catcierge] project came about to solve the problem of our cat having the nasty habit of delivering "gifts" through our cat door in the form of dead, or partly dead / fully alive rodents or birds.